 We live in a time in which we are becoming more conscious and aware of ourselves.

 While Jung’s approach was clearly useful when he was working with it and paved the way to where we are today – today, we can go beyond just recognizing these patterns in ourselves and others to predict their behaviour or explain our own.

-We can actively use these images, forms, concepts or archetypes to help us to develop our qualities in the ways that we desire.
+We can actively use these images, forms, concepts or archetypes to help us to develop or simply look at certain qualities in ourselves.

 This system allows for a more practical and fluid use of Archetypes to raise consciousness and to empower ourselves through it.